Tamsin Greenway: Early life and education

 Greenway is originally from Desford, Leicestershire.
 She was educated at the local community primary school and Bosworth Academy.
 In addition to netball, in her youth she played various sports including association football, tennis, table tennis, badminton and field hockey.
 Between 2001 and 2004 she studied Media Production at the University of Bath.

 Playing career

 Team Bath

 Between 2003 and 2009 Greenway played for Team Bath.
 In 2004, she was a member of the Team Bath squad that won the Super Cup.
 In 2005–06 she was a member of the Team Bath squad that won the inaugural Netball Superleague title.
 She was also a member of Team Bath squads that won further titles in 2006–07 and 2008–09.
 Along the way she also played in her first two Netball Superleague grand finals in 2006 and 2007.
-Her team mates at Team Bath included, among others, Sara Bayman, Rachel Dunn, Jess Garland, Pamela Cookey, Stacey Francis and Geva Mentor.
+Her teammates at Team Bath included, among others, Sara Bayman, Rachel Dunn, Jess Garland, Pamela Cookey, Stacey Francis and Geva Mentor.